elastest/elastest-bigdata-service/README.md

 	alluxio fs copyFromLocal $SPARK_HOME/examples/jars/spark-examples_2.11-2.1.1.jar /hdfs/spark-examples.jar

 	# Now call spark-submit providing the following:
 	# 	deploy-mode cluster - The job will run in the cluster.
-Output can be seen from cluster GUI of worker (port 8081)
+Output can be seen from cluster GUI
 	# 	The hdfs path to the executable jar
 	# 	The alluxio path to the input file
 	spark-submit  --deploy-mode cluster --master spark://spark-master:7077 --class org.apache.spark.examples.HdfsTest hdfs://hdfs-namenode:9000/spark-examples.jar alluxio://alluxio-master:19998/README.md